WardLordRuby/scriptedSheepshead-TTS/README.md

 * Automatically adjusts game settings for 3 to 6 players
 * Scripted Game Set Up, Dealing, Picking, Taking Tricks, and Burying
 * Card counter for both teams
 * Game settings window to adjust rules to your liking
+* Choose your preferred partner rules
+* Choose what calls you want to enable to modify scoring
 * Custom model "Schrute Silver" coins
 * Custom Gameplay rules and tips booklet
 * Custom chat commands relevant to the game